zense/IIITB-StudentKit/docs/required.md

-# **At the time of admission, the student has to submit the following original documents, along with one set of Xerox copy of certificates:**
+#### **At the time of admission(30th July 2019), the student has to submit the following original documents, along with one set of Xerox copy of certificates:**

+##### **This is not an official document.
+The college shall send a mail regarding the things to be brought.
+These are the just a reference.**

+* Anti Ragging Affidavit

+* Medical Certificate

 * 10th Marksheet/ Certificate/ Date of Birth certificate (+1 self attested Photocopy)

 * 12th Marksheet/ Certificates (If you belong to a State board that adds class 11 and 12 Marks for final results, then do bring them both)
 (+1 Self Attested Photocopy)

 * Transfer Certificate/ Migration Certificate